daunknownfox2010/windows-minimal-script/README.md

 * Double-click the script file, it'll come up with a UAC prompt, click *Yes*.
 * Once you've done that, a Command Prompt window will open with some red text on the screen, type *'I understand'*.
 * You'll now have a blue interactive menu.
 Use the numbers to navigate around and select the environment you want.

+## Precaution
+Disabling DWM will result in Windows being unstable, along with anything that relies on it.
+This includes UWP applications.
+You may also find Chromium and anything based off it will no longer render either.